 I’ve been hunting for one of these little beauties for quite some time.
 But, you know how it is, notoriety stimulates demand and demand leads to an increase in price, particularly when the product is in short supply.
 And, make no mistake, these books are becoming increasingly rare, changing hands for several hundred pounds whenever one appears for sale online.
 How the publisher would have wished for a time machine: when the books were originally published the take-up was low and it is reported that copies had to be pulped.

 The books in question?
-Three football-related fictional thrillers, published by Paragon Press between 1999 and 2000 and, purportedly, written by ex-Manchester United defender, latterly Aston Villa manager, Steve Bruce.
+Three football-related fictional thrillers, published by Paragon Press between 1999 and 2000 and, purportedly, written by ex-Manchester United defender, latterly Aston Villa manager (and now Newcastle manager, Ed.), Steve Bruce.
 The books are titled Striker!, Sweeper!, and Defender!, and all feature as their main character an ex-footballer, now football manager, called Steve Barnes.
 The copy of which I am now the proud possessor is Sweeper!

 So, why the fantastic prices?
 Why the notoriety?
 On the face of it, there is nothing unusual about footballers putting pen to paper: there have been countless autobiographies––Tony Adams’ Addicted; Joey Barton’s No Nonsense––there have been kids’ books––Theo Walcott’s TJ series––there have been some genuinely funny exposés––Paul Merson’s How Not to Be a Professional Footballer––there have even been other thrillers––Terry Venables teamed up with Gordon Williams to write the Hazell series of crime stories under the pseudonym P. B. Yuill.
 How do the Steve Bruce penned works stand out from this crowd?